-You know the old saying: if you fail to plan you’re planning to fail.
+The old saying goes, If you fail to plan, you’re planning to fail.

 Sure, it’s not an absolute truth.
 There are plenty of successful businesses that get by on luck and good timing.
 But why bet the success of your martial arts school on luck?
-You’d never go into a sparring match backed by luck alone.
-Instead, you’d train hard and prepare for the challenge ahead.
+You never go into a sparring match backed by luck alone.
+Instead, you train hard and prepare for the challenge ahead.

 Download your copy of our free Martial Arts Business Plan Template to get started on creating your own business plan today.